catppuccin/rboard/README.md

 	- A: Find downloaded .pack theme and import to Rboard Theme Manager

 -	Q: **_"Is Blue the only colour?"_**
-	- A: No, I'll be adding all colours for all flavours
+	- A: No, I'll be adding all colours for each flavour

 ## 💝 Thanks to